MUDE-2025/GA1.4/README.md

 *Due: Friday, September 26th 2025.
 12:30*

+You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/GA1.4/README.html.
+After the deadline, this link will include solutions.
+The preview of the assignment version is shared here: https://mude.citg.tudelft.nl/workbook-2025/no_solutions/assignments/GA1.4/README.html.
+Pages can be downloaded as `.md` and `.ipynb` files to your computer.
+You can obtain your personal repository for submission on: https://classroom.github.com/a/ZKXj-OaS

 GA 1.4 focuses on the fit and validation of a continuous parametric probability distribution to two data sets.
 There are **three datasets to choose from** (the analysis is exactly the same for all three!).

 There are several files to be aware of: